Rajiyalam/Rajiyalam/README.md

-# Hey, I'm Rajiyalam 👋
+# Hey, I'm Rajiyaalam 👋

 I'm an MBA student specializing in **Business Analytics** from Pune, India.
 I love digging into data, finding patterns that actually matter, and turning messy spreadsheets into something people can act on.